Kitware/tangelo/docs/tangelo-py.rst

         def normalize():
             pass

-    The decorator also has the effect of preventing accidental exposure of support functions in a RESTful service.

     Note that Tangelo automatically converts the verb used by the web client to all lowercase letters before searching the Python module for a matching function to call.

 .. py:class:: tangelo.HTTPStatusCode(code[, description])

-    Construct an HTTP status object signalling the status code given by ``code`` and a custom description of the status given by ``description``.
+    Constructs an HTTP status object signalling the status code given by ``code`` and a custom description of the status given by ``description``.
 If ``description`` is not specified, then a standard description will appear based on the code (e.g., "Not Found" for code 404, etc.).